 It's been a long cold winter in these parts.
 I think we can all agree on that, right?!

 I am so happy to see the arrival of Ataulfo mangoes at the local markets.
 I know Jamaica (and I assume many other parts of the world) is coming into its full-blown mango season and for now I can only taste those beautiful heirloom varieties in my dreams.
-Ataulfo mangoes are much more flavorful than the super market staple variety you find there year round, and I highly suggest using them in this recipe if you can find them.
-This bright tangy dressing over a big fresh salad is just thing to bid farewell to winter and say hello to spring.
+Ataulfo mangoes are much more flavorful than the supermarket staple variety you find there year-round, and I highly suggest using them in this recipe if you can find them.
+This bright tangy dressing over a big fresh salad is just a thing to bid farewell to winter and say hello to spring.

 - 4 tablespoons extra virgin olive oil

 - small handful of fresh cilantro leaves or parsley leaves or 1 tablespoon of dried herbs

 - Peel skin and remove flesh from the seed of the mango with a knife and add mango flesh to blender.
 Add the rest of ingredients to the blender except for the olive oil.
 Turn blender to high speed and slowly pour in olive oil until mixture is smooth, creamy and emulsified.

 - Taste dressing.
 If it's too tangy for your taste, add more olive oil to it 1 tablespoon at a time in the same manner as above.
 Adjust seasonings to your taste if needed as well.

 - Pour dressing into a pint-sized jar, seal jar with a lid, and keep refrigerated until ready to use.
 Enjoy!